iShares MSCI China A ETF (CNYA) Stock Analysis

 CNYA Valuation & Market Position

-Relative to its peer group, CNYA's quantitative score of 47/100 is below the peer average of 70/100.
+With a $224M market cap, iShares MSCI China A ETF sits in the micro-cap segment of the market.
+Relative to its peer group, CNYA's quantitative score of 47/100 is roughly in line with the peer average of 51/100.

 CNYA Financials